freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-battlemesh_testbed.md

 ---

-In latest years to collect relevant data at Wireless Battle Mesh has been an hard challenge and in some cases a failure.
-A relevant part of WBM community agrees that not having a well tested firmware for the testbed has been a major hindrance to successful testing and data collection.
+In recent years, collecting relevant data at Wireless Battle Mesh has been a challenge and in some cases a failure.
+A relevant part of the WBM community agrees that the lack of a well tested firmware for the testbed has been a major hindrance to successful testing and data collection.
-Past tentatives of creating a testbed based on WiBed have failed too, apparently due to lack of maintenance.
+Past attempts of creating a testbed based on WiBed have failed too, apparently due to lack of maintenance.
-While LibreMesh hasn't been designed with testbeds in mind, thanks to its high modularity and flexibility troughs years it has gained most of the needed features for a testbed firmware, as a plus it is actively maintained by a conspicuous and heterogeneous developers community from different community networks in the world that participate to WBM, all propitious factors for a satisfactory GSoC project development.
+While LibreMesh hasn't been designed with testbeds in mind, thanks to its high modularity and flexibility over many years it has gained most of the needed features for testbed firmware.
+As a plus it is actively maintained by a conspicuous and heterogeneous developer community from different community networks in the world that participate in WBM, all propitious factors for a satisfactory GSoC development project.

 #### Milestones